ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

 </section>
 ```

-Here we've added a `POST` method.
-We'll use this to identify when a user has entered their email in the text box.
+Here we've added a `POST` method to the subscribe button – we'll see how we'll use this `POST` method to identify when a user has entered their email next.

-### Subscribe functionality in Flask
+### Subscribe Functionality in Flask

 Return to the `app.py`  file.
 Above the